top of page

 That they’re its owners, its royal heirs,

-Thus deluded see what havoc they wreak,
+In this way deluded, what havoc they wreak,

 But soon from themselves safety they’ll seek,

-How they’ll wail, oh how bitterly they’ll weep
+How they’ll wail, how bitterly they’ll weep

 On then being made a bitter harvest to reap